mrixon95/Term4_workbook/MichaelPeterRixon_T4A1.md

-The **fourth** important area of knowledge was knowing what **Database Migrations** are and how I could use them effectively in my Flask app. **Basically, they save all revisions of the database table definitions and provide methods for upgrading or downgrading a database to a new or back to an older revision.** This is crucial to be able to understand and implement since changes to a database are risky in that there may be a loss of valuable data if a mistake is made.
+The **fourth** important area of knowledge was knowing what **Database Migrations** are and how I could use them effectively in my Flask app. **Basically, they save all revisions of the database table definitions and provide methods for upgrading or downgrading a database to a new version or back to an older revision.** This is crucial to be able to understand and implement since changes to a database are risky in that there may be a loss of valuable data if a mistake is made.
 Database migrations automatically figure out which commands need to be ran in order to update the schema of the database without losing any of the valuable data.

 For example, say we have already written a database full of tables and important custom data has since been inserted into the tables by customers.
 We now want the database to capture credit card information.
 This would involve a new table in the database for the credit card details as well as a new relationship between the credit card details table and the user table.
 Instead of being risky and trying to manually redefine the tables in the database, it would be much safer to create a new database migration file and run it.
 The flask-migration package will automatically generate the code needed to adjust the tables so that the new table and relationship are added whilst no customer data is lost.
 Also, if we wish to undo the changes, the flask migration package has automatically written the code needed to do that.
 All we would need to do is run the downgrade function.